 2 Tbsp butter, melted

-1/3 C brown sugar
+1/3 cup brown sugar

-¼ C real maple syrup
+1/4 cup real maple syrup

-2 large eggs, room temp
+2 large eggs, room temperature

-4 tsp. cornstarch
+4 tsp cornstarch

-1 ½ tsp. pumpkin pie spice
+1 1/2 tsp pumpkin pie spice

-1/3 C white sugar
+1/3 cup white sugar

-16 oz. cream cheese
+16 oz cream cheese

-8 oz. canned pumpkin
+8 oz canned pumpkin

-2 tsp. vanilla extract
+2 tsp vanilla extract

-2 C water (in the Cooker)
+2 cup water (in the cooker)

-Blend sugars, cream cheese and maple syrup in bowl until smooth.
-Add eggs one by one, beating on low just until blended (do not overmix).
-Gently whisk in the pumpkin, cornstarch, vanilla and pumpkin pie spice.
+- Blend sugars, cream cheese, and maple syrup in bowl until smooth.
+Add eggs one-by-one, beating on low just until blended (do not overmix).
+Gently whisk in the pumpkin, cornstarch, vanilla, and pumpkin pie spice.

-Pour mixture over the crust.
+- Pour mixture over the crust.
 Add water and rack to Pressure Cooker.
-Tear off a 20” piece of aluminum foil and fold into thirds, lengthwise to make a sling for your pan.
+Tear off a 20″ piece of aluminum foil and fold into thirds, lengthwise to make a sling for your pan.
 This helps to remove pan after cooking is complete.

-- Next, combine whipping cream and maple syrup in cooking pot; bring to a boil still using the BROWN/SAUTE function, stirring occasionally until sauce is slightly thickened about 10-15 minutes.
-Pour over well chilled cheesecake and refrigerate until well chilled.
+- Next, combine whipping cream and maple syrup in cooking pot.
+Bring to a boil still using the BROWN/SAUTE function, stirring occasionally until sauce is slightly thickened about 10-15 minutes.
+Pour over well-chilled cheesecake and refrigerate until well-chilled.